 Transposition and Infringements (Iceland)

-It is to be noted that the Single Market acquis applicable in EEA EFTA States does not coincide exactly with that applicable in EU Member States.
-This situation arises from the time lag between the adoption or abrogation of legal acts by the EU and their incorporation into or deletion from the EEA Agreement.
+The single market body of law applicable in EEA EFTA States is not the exact same as in EU Member States.
+This is due to the time lag between the adoption or repeal of laws by the EU and their addition to or removal from the EEA Agreement.

-Any comparison of the results from the two different Scoreboards (this one and the EEA EFTA Scoreboard) has to take this difference into account.
+Any comparison of the results between this Scoreboard and the EEA EFTA Scoreboard must take this difference into account.
 For more information on Iceland’s performance, please see the EFTA Surveillance Authority’s Internal Market Scoreboard.

 Internal Market Information System (Iceland)

-- Similar to previous year, counterparts responding to both surveys expressed 100% satisfaction.
+- As in the previous year, respondents to the ‘efforts made’ survey expressed 100% satisfaction.

 - Caseload – very small